Skip to main content

 You don't need to study the research to spot the difference.
 Watch the screen for 30 seconds.
 If the scenes are jumping around, if the music is loud and changing constantly, if characters are yelling, that's fast-paced content.
 If it feels calm to you, it'll feel calm to your kid.

 Games are the same.
-An app that flashes rewards, vibrates the phone, and throws confetti every three seconds is optimised for engagement, not calm.
-A game where your kid taps things at their own pace with gentle sounds and no countdown timer is a different experience entirely.
+An app that flashes rewards, vibrates the phone, and throws confetti every three seconds is designed to hold attention.
+A game where your kid taps things at their own pace with gentle sounds and no countdown timer tends to feel quite different.

 Sources